-This adventure film is based on a true story that happened in 1996 in caused the death of eight mountaineers.
+This adventure film is based on a true story that happened in 1996 causing the death of eight mountaineers.
 A violent storm strikes Mount Everest when two commercial expeditions started their final ascent.
-The admittedly lack of emotion is compensated by a spectacular cinematography (it was shot in Nepal and Italy).
+The admittedly lack of emotion is compensated by spectacular cinematography (it was shot in Nepal and Italy).

 20. Whale Rider

-A beautiful movie that, according to some, might be responsible for an increase in New Zealand’s conservations efforts and whale watching industry.
+A beautiful movie that, according to some, might be responsible for an increase in New Zealand’s conservation efforts and whale-watching industry.
 It is about a little girl who fights for her grandfather’s acceptance.
 It gives some very interesting insights into the Maori culture and their modern lifestyle.

 21. Thelma and Louise

-There is a reason why this film got six Academy Award nominations – one of the best travel movies (or roadtrip movies) of all times.
-After killing a man, the two friends escape from the police and make their way through Americas Southwest.
-Besides the tragic ending, the movie shows adventure and friendship at its best, combined with great landscape shots that awaken your desire for a roadtrip.
+There is a reason why this film got six Academy Award nominations – one of the best travel movies (or road trip movies) of all time.
+After killing a man, the two friends escape from the police and make their way through America’s Southwest.
+Besides the tragic ending, the movie shows adventure and friendship at its best, combined with great landscape shots that awaken your desire for a road trip.